ASIC regulatory changes

 On Friday 23rd October, the Australian Securities and Investments Commission (ASIC) issued a statement indicating they will restrict the marketing, distribution and sale of leveraged trading products to retail clients.
-The changes won’t take effect until 29th March 2021 and your account will remain unaffected until then.
+The changes took effect on 29th March 2021.

 |New Margin Rates||

 |Negative balance protection will be applied, preventing you from losing more than the balance in your account.|